Luncher/ttdi/README.md

 "experimentalDecorators": true,
 ```

-For the decorator of typescript, please refer to [decorators](https://www.typescriptlang.org/docs/handbook/decorators.html)
+For the decorator of TypeScript, please refer to [decorators](https://www.typescriptlang.org/docs/handbook/decorators.html)

 ### Install